Typeset In The Future YKTTW Discussion

 - The lettering on the front of the Starship Enterprise in Star Trek is Eurostile Extended.

 - G Force uses Eurostile Bold Extended in its title slide.

 - District 9 uses Eurostile in its opening sequences.

-- WALL-E uses Eurostile for its on-wall direction signs.
+- Elysium uses Eurostile Extended for its interstitial text overlays.

 - Battlestar Galactica (Reimagined) uses Bank Gothic in its main title sequence.

-- Captain Scarlet uses Microgramma Medium Extended in its opening credits
+- Captain Scarlet and the Mysterons uses Microgramma Medium Extended in its opening credits.